Queer Eye for the Straight Girl

-Queer Eye for the Straight Girl is a spin-off of the television show Queer Eye for the Straight Guy.
-Straight Girl aired from January to May 2005.
+Queer Eye for the Straight Girl, which aired from January to May 2005, is a spin-off of the television show Queer Eye for the Straight Guy.
 As the name suggests, the program focuses on makeovers for women while following the format of the original show.
-As opposed to the original show, which is mostly set in New York City, Queer Eye for the Straight Girl is set in Los Angeles.
+While the original show is mostly set in New York City, Queer Eye for the Straight Girl is set in Los Angeles.
 The hosts are called "The Gal Pals" and include three gay men and a lesbian.
 The show was unsuccessful and ended after the first season.